-- A.l.- This code applies to baskets and boxes for berries and small fruits in capacities of l dry quart and less. - A.2.- See also Sec.
+- A.l.- This code applies to baskets and boxes for berries and small fruits in capacities of 1 dry quart and less. - A.2.
+See also Sec.
 1.14; General Code requirements.

 - S.l.
-UNITS.- The capacity of a berry basket or box shall be $1/2\ dry\ pint,\ 1\ dry\ pint,\ or\ 1\ dry\ quart.$ - S.2.
+UNITS.- The capacity of a berry basket or box shall be 1/2 dry pint, 1 dry pint, or 1 dry quart. - S.2.
 MATERIALS.- A berry basket or box shall be made of any suitable material that will retain its shape during normal filling, storage, and handling. - S.3.
 CAPACITY POINT.- The capacity of a berry basket or box shall be determined by its top edges.

 N.1.
-METHOD OF TEST. - A berry basket or box may be tested either volumetrically, using rape seed as the testing medium, or geometrically through accurate inside dimension measurement and calculation.
+METHOD OF TEST.- A berry basket or box may be tested either volumetrically, using rape seed as the testing medium, or geometrically through accurate inside dimension measurement and calculation.

 - T.l.
-TOLERANCES ON INDIVIDUAL MEASURES.
-Maintenance and acceptance tolerances in excess and deficiency on an individual measure shall be as shown in Table 1. - T.2.
-TOLERANCES ON AVERAGE CAPACITY.
-The average capacity on a random sample of ten measures selected from a lot of 25 or more shall be equal to or greater than the nominal capacity.
+TOLERANCES ON INDIVIDUAL MEASURES.- Maintenance and acceptance tolerances in excess and deficiency on an individual measure shall be as shown in Table 1. - T.2.
+TOLERANCES ON AVERAGE CAPACITY.- The average capacity on a random sample of ten measures selected from a lot of 25 or more shall be equal to or greater than the nominal capacity.
 [Amended 1979]